matheusrmribeiro/TheWeatherBand/README.md

 > It runs on Android 23+.

 1. Open the project on your favorite IDE (Android Studio, VSCode, etc).
-2. Open the Terminal and navigates to the project root folder and run "flutter pub get".
+2. Open the Terminal, navigate to the project root folder, and run "flutter pub get".
-3. Configure and run an Android Emulator Device (With android 23+).
+3. Configure and run an Android Emulator Device (With Android 23+).
-4. Run the project selecting you emulator.
+4. Run the project by selecting your emulator.

  # Preview
 <img src="preview/preview_weather_band.gif" height="250"/>